UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 Execution halted
 ```

+To fix this:

+- load the correct module
-To fix this, install that package from the terminal.
+- install that package from the terminal.

-First, load the R module(s) as loaded by the
+To load the correct module, load the R module(s) as loaded by the
 [`do_r_2d_integration.sh`](do_r_2d_integration.sh) script,
 for example: